The null propagation operator - NULLET (C# 6)

 }

-The way the nullet works, is that it tells .NET to check if the preceding item is null BEFORE moving to the next item.
-If the item is null, then it stops evaluation at that point and returns null, for example with track:
+Here’s how the nullet works: it tells .NET to check if the preceding item is null before moving to the next.
+If an item is null, evaluation stops there, returning null.
+For example, with track:

 image

-If you want the internals of this logic, check out this amazing post on Roslyn Codeplex site.
+For deeper insights, check out this post on the Roslyn Codeplex site.

 Events & Methods